schengen visa indians

 I was self-employed for the past 2 years, with almost no source of income.
 Though I filed income tax, every year, my income was always less than taxable.
 I had no employer recommendation letter to provide with my application either.
 On top of all that, I chose a 2-month travel period – which, more or less, raised doubts about my original intention of travelling.

-“How can a person with no financial support travel across Europe for months,” I’m sure the Visa officer might have asked the question himself.
+“How can a person with no financial support travel across Europe for months,” I’m sure the Visa officer might have asked this question.

 But as I submitted my Schengen visa in India, there were no questions asked.
 I was never invited to an interview.
 My passport was delivered to me in under 8 days from the date of submission.
 A beautiful stamp on my passport now says ‘valid for SCHENGENER STAATEN’!
 I like how German sounds!